 While not everyone wants to upgrade their Windows Operating System, Microsoft is still looking out for ways to push the free Windows 10 Upgrade to users.
 There are many different reasons users may have for not wanting to upgrade their Windows 8.1 or Windows 7 installation to Windows 10, and it is their personal decision.

 In our opinion, Windows 10 is comprehensible, intelligible, and a pleasure to use, but several users are still facing several Windows 10 problems.
-If you are one of the many users who don’t really want to upgrade to Windows 10 and want to remove Windows 10 app icon from the taskbar, you better use a third party tool to block the Windows 10 upgrade easily.
+If you are one of the many users who don’t really want to upgrade to Windows 10 and want to remove the Windows 10 app icon from the taskbar, you better use a third-party tool to block the Windows 10 upgrade easily.

 UPDATE: You can now decline the free Windows 10 Upgrade offer from the Get Windows 10 prompt itself.

 Free tools to block Windows 10 Upgrade

 We have already seen how to block Windows 10 upgrade using Group Policy or Registry and stop automatic downloading of Windows 10 to your computer, so as to stop Windows 10 from upgrading your computer automatically.
-Today, in this post, we will learn about 3 Tools to block Windows 10 Upgrade, tool that you can use to avoid the annoyance caused by the never-ending and more or less the offending Windows 10 upgrade notifications.
+Today, in this post, we will learn about 3 Tools to block Windows 10 Upgrade, tools that you can use to avoid the annoyance caused by the never-ending and more or less the offending Windows 10 upgrade notifications.